dimitrop/dimitrop.github.io/_pages/about.md

 practical tools that can be adopted in real-world settings.

-I have served on the program committees of several top-tier conferences, including CCS, ICSE, ESEC/FSE, ASE, PLDI, and OOPSLA.
+I have served on the program committees of several top-tier conferences, including CCS, ICSE, FSE, ASE, PLDI, and OOPSLA.